 - Our Supervision Methods course is preapproved by the AAMFT.
 This course is the first online supervision training course that is approved by the AAMFT.
 We see the approval of this course as an important recognition that online coursework and training, if well designed, can be substantially equivalent to in-person experience.
 The fact that the approval is from the AAMFT is a respected achievement for us as well.
 To find our course in the list of approved courses, click here and search for courses in Arizona.

 The number of people seeking help from MFTs has increased dramatically in recent years, raising awareness of the field and the need for trained practitioners who have graduated from accredited programs.

 For example, according to the 2012 Bureau of Labor Statistics Occupational Outlook Handbook, employment of marriage and family therapists is expected to grow much faster than average (41 percent) for all occupations due to population growth and the fact that MFTs can serve as a less costly alternative to psychiatrists and psychologists.
 Likewise, strong 10-year employment growth was one of the main reasons Marriage and Family Therapist was listed as #42 in CNN’s 2012 Best Jobs in America rankings.
 Also factoring in the decision was the strong quality of life report card (Personal Satisfaction: B, Low Stress: C, Benefit to Society: A, Flexibility: B).

 Licensed MFTs can work in a variety of professional settings, including private practice, inpatient facilities, employee assistance programs, health maintenance organizations, community mental health centers, school Head Start centers, social service agencies, courts and prisons.

-View Marriage and Family Therapy Distribution in a full screen map
+View Marriage and Family Therapy Students and Faculty in a full screen map